JB-26/video-game-api-nextjs/README.md

 The file for connecting to the database is stored under the `lib` folder.
 This is where the package `mongoose` is used to interact with the database.
 Mongoose provides a straight-forward, schema-based solution to model application data.

 # The API
 Everything backend will be in the api folder.
-The `videogame` folder will be an API once we have the route.ts file, the name cannot be changed.
+The `videogame` folder will be an API once we have the `route.ts` file, the name cannot be changed.

-If we have a folder with parentheses (auth) this will be ignored in the URL on the backend and frontend.
+If we have a folder with parentheses, `(auth)`, this will be ignored in the URL on the backend and frontend.

-If we have a folder with square brackets `[category]` this will be dynamic.
+If we have a folder with square brackets, `[category]`, this will be dynamic.

 # Styling
 Tailwind CSS is a popular CSS framework.